carbon-language/carbon-lang/docs/design/generics/overview.md

 ...
 ```

-you might have one generic function that could sort any array with comparable
+You might have one generic function that could sort any array with comparable
 elements:

 ```